floodnet-nyc/flood-sensor/quality-control/hardware/QC-manual-v0.md

 #### Saw

+## Build Quality
+The following practices shall be followed while building the sensor to ensure a good build quality.
+1. Waterproofing
+2. Loose Wiring
+3. Short-circuits
+4. Soldering
+5. Wire connection practices

-## Build Instructions
+## Sensor Build Instructions with Quality control and Testing
 The instructions below are listed in order and shall be followed in the same order to maintain QC pipeline and enable efficient testing and easier debugging.
+These steps when followed are aimed to help inspectors/researchers/community members attain a good build-quality.

+**A. Initial steps and preparation**

 1. Components check

 2. Tools check

+**B. MCU preparation**

-3. Setting up the MCU
+1. Setting up the MCU

-4. Downloading latest firmware
+2. Downloading latest firmware
-5. Installing firmware on the MCU
+3. Installing firmware on the MCU

+**C. Maxbotix depth sensor preparation**

-6. Preparing the Maxbotix depth sensor
+1. Preparing the Maxbotix depth sensor

-7. Drilling a hole in the housing to accommodate Maxbotix depth sensor
+2. Drilling a hole in the housing to accommodate Maxbotix depth sensor

+**D. Solar Charger board preparation**

+1. Capacitor

+2. Wiring

+**E. Solar Panel preparation**
+1. Wiring

+2. Waterproofing
+3. Drilling a hole to accommodate the Solar Panel's cable

+**F. Wiring**
 8. Mounting the MCU

 9. Connecting pin io1 to pin 6
 10. Mounting the depth sensor
 11. Connecting depth sensor to the MCU
-12. Reading distance
-13. Solar Panel preparation - Wiring and waterproofing
-14. Drilling a hole to accommodate the Solar Panel's cable
-15. Preparing the Solar Charger board
 16. Connecting Solar board with the Solar Charger board
 17. Connecting the battery to the Solar Charger board
 18. Connecting Solar Charger board with the MCU
-19. Mounting Hardware
-20. Final sensor preparation

-## Build Quality

-## Testing

-## Debugging
+**G. Battery**

+**H. Testing**
+1. Reading distance

+**I. Final Steps**

+**J. Debugging**

+**K. Mounting**